yuseku/.dotfiles/README.md

 10. **Redshift**: Install via your package manager.

-11. **Tmux & Tmux Tlugin Manager**: After the installation of tmux and tmux plugin manager from tmux-plugins, you can install plugins by entering tmux and pressing Prefix + I.
+11. **Tmux & Tmux Tlugin Manager**: After the installation of tmux and tmux plugin manager from [Tmux Plugin Manager repository]([https://github.com/wbthomason/packer.nvim](https://github.com/tmux-plugins/tpm)), you can install plugins by entering tmux and pressing Prefix + I.

 12. **L2TP VPN**: Run the following commands in terminal: